Zeus-Eternal/AI-Karen/README.md

 ### AI-Karen in One Glance

-See `DEV_SHEET.md` for the complete development specification and sprint plans.
+See `DEV_SHEET.md` for the complete development specification.
 The Hydra-Ops capsule design is further detailed in `docs/mesh_arch.md`.